-Commitment to a resilient and sustainable post-COVID-19 systems reconfiguration
+1. Commitment to a Resilient and Sustainable Post-COVID-19 Systems Reconfiguration

-COVID-19 has made it evident that competing interests and fragmentation in global health and governance systems will not suffice if we intend to achieve health for all.
-It has also forced Canadians to realize that we can no longer afford to view our own health independently from that of the world's (Di Ruggiero & Aslanyan, 2021).
-The Chief Public Health Officer's Report on the State of Public Health in Canada, titled "A Vision to Transform Canada's Public Health System" listed stable and consistent funding as a critical step in creating a more sustainable and resilient public health system within Canada (Government of Canada, 2021b).
+The COVID-19 pandemic has made it evident that competing interests and fragmentation in global health and governance systems will not suffice if we intend to achieve health for all.
+It has also forced Canadians to realize that we can no longer afford to view our own health independently from that of other nations (Di Ruggiero & Aslanyan, 2021).
+The 2021 Chief Public Health Officer's Report on the State of Public Health in Canada, titled "A Vision to Transform Canada's Public Health System" listed stable and consistent funding as a critical step in creating a more sustainable and resilient public health system within Canada (Government of Canada, 2021b).
 However, economic investments in health should extend beyond domestic health systems.
 An equitable global health strategy demands sufficient financial investment in not only global health, but other cross-cutting global governance arenas that also support health.

-The impact of the pandemic, compounded by the syndemic crises of climate change and inequities within and between countries, has placed Canada and other middle- and high-powers in a unique position.
+The impact of the pandemic, compounded by the syndemic crises of climate change and inequities within and between countries, has placed Canada and other middle- and high-powers in a unique position regarding domestic and international recovery.
 As such, a collaborative and strategic response that aligns domestic and global priorities is required (Di Ruggiero & Aslanyan, 2021).
-Recovery efforts must shift away from the "saving the economy" narrative to the support of a resilience agenda, which includes short-term and long-term goals for sustainable, inclusive growth.
-This agenda will depend on addressing the conditions of economies and societies in a holistic manner, considering interrelationships between climate, healthcare, finance, inequality and economic development (Schwab & Sternfels, 2022).
+Recovery efforts must shift away from a "saving the economy" narrative to the support of a resilience agenda, which includes short-term and long-term goals for sustainable, inclusive growth.
+This agenda will depend on addressing the conditions of economies and societies in a holistic manner, considering interrelationships between climate, healthcare, finance, inequality, and economic development (Schwab & Sternfels, 2022).
 It is important that Canada (and the world) builds a resilient rules-based system with a reliably financed global health domain, that emphasizes accountability, transparency, and coherence with other institutions (Kickbusch & Szabo, 2014).
 With the increasing economic impact of COVID-19, the G20 initiatives to link health and finance ministers through the new G20 Joint Finance-Health Task Force could provide Canada with an important platform and an opportunity to show leadership in supporting sustainable growth through support for the international financial architecture and open, rules-based trade and investment (Government of Canada, 2021a).
+To address broad international health needs, we recognize the need to strengthen Canada's support for the WHO and to recognize it as the primary body accountable to the public.

 As stated by Kickbusch, if we realize that good global health starts at home, what we do at home and what we do abroad will make a difference for health at home (Dalla Lana School of Public Health, 2021).
 As such, supporting equitable vaccine, test, and treatment distribution related to COVID-19 on a global scale is also imperative to a post-COVID-19 systems recovery domestically.
 Our collective global failure to administer COVID-19 vaccines in a fair and equitable manner is prolonging the pandemic (Bachelet, 2022).
-The pandemic has had impacts on multiple Canadian systems, including, but not limited to; health impacts (ex. a decline in mental health and excess deaths among the population), affected public safety and special cohesion (ex. a 37% increase in police-reported hate crimes between 2019 and 2020), and a decline in economic activity (Statistics Canada, 2021).
-In order to support the recovery of various systems at home impacted by the pandemic, Canada must also champion for equitable global COVID-19 recovery.
+The pandemic has had impacts on multiple systems in Canada, including, but not limited to: health impacts (e.g., a decline in mental health and excess deaths among the population), affected public safety and special cohesion (e.g., a 37% increase in police-reported hate crimes between 2019 and 2020), and a decline in economic activity (Statistics Canada, 2021).
+To support the recovery of various systems at home impacted by the pandemic, Canada must also be a champion for equitable global COVID-19 recovery.